anjesh/internship-test/qa/form-wrong/readme.md

 #### Problem

-Copy the following [folder](code) in your php enabled web server.
+* Copy the following [folder](code) in your php enabled web server.
-Access the [form](code/form.php) from the browser.
+* Access the [form](code/form.php) from the browser

-Write what is wrong with the given form.
-Give as many issues as possible.
-Create a text file "issues.txt" and list all the issues there.
-Push this file into the given repo.
+* Write what is wrong with the given form.
+List as many issues as possible in a separate file "issues.txt".

-Fix the [form code](code/form.php) to address the issues you have identified and push the code in the same repo.
+* Fix the [form code](code/form.php) to address the issues you have identified.
+* Push both the code and "issues.txt" to the repo.

 ### Bonus points

-* If you write the UI test code to test against your scenarios.
+* If you write the UI testing code to automate the form testing (using selenium)

-Note: If you are creating a separate class file, your class filename should be "logprocessor.php", "logprocessor.py" and so on for other languages.